Ismailpb/Docker_nodejs/README.md

 # Docker_nodejs

 Here we are going to create a simple hello-world application in node.js and then we’ll dockerize it.
-For that fisrt we are creating a directory called "nodejs" where all the files would live.
+For that first we are creating a directory called "nodejs" where all the files would live.
 In this directory create a package.json file that describes our app and its dependencies.

 ## Requirements